 How to Find the Best Places to Hike

-If you’re just starting to hike, one of the best ways to find hikes is to crowdsource.
-Ask your friends and family if they can recommend an easy hike.
+One of the best ways to find hiking trails is to crowdsource from other hikers.
+Ask your friends and family if they can recommend a beginner hike.
 There are also Facebook groups, like our Hiking In Europe Facebook Group, alpine associations, local hiking groups and apps.

 Related Reading: 7 Fun Facts About the Balkan Mountains

-- Trail Popularity: When you’re starting to hike, I recommend choosing a popular trail.
-That way if you run into any trouble, there will likely be someone there who can assist.
+- Trail Popularity: When you’re just starting to hike, I recommend choosing a popular hiking trail.
+If you run into any trouble, there will likely be other hikers who can assist.

-- Elevation Difference: This is the difference in elevation from the start of your hike to the highest point, or the peak if you’re hiking a mountain.
-If you’re reasonably fit, look for a hike with an elevation of ~ 300 m (~984 ft).
-It’s enough to get your heart rate up without being too much.
-Again, depending on how easy or difficult you find it, you can gradually build up.
+- Elevation Difference: This is the difference in elevation from the start of your hike to the highest point, usually a peak if you’re hiking a mountain.

 Recommended Reading: Best Walking Holidays in Italy